simonmichael/hledger/doc/tldr/README.md

 (if tldr is cloned as a sibling to the hledger project directory).

-The tldr pages are crafted first to suit tldr and its style rules, but we should try to reuse them elsewhere when there is not too much divergence/duplication.
+The tldr pages are crafted first to suit tldr and its style rules, but we should try to reuse them elsewhere when it's practical.

 If you speak a language other than english, you could contribute translations!
 It is relatively easy: